fabiovix/py-ads1256/README.md

 ## Testing

-Please run this to test:
+Please run one of these to test

+    python read_example.py
+    python read_volts_example.py
-    python test.py
+    python datalogger_example.py

-## Learn by example 1: reading a single channel
+## Learn by example 1: reading a single channel's absolute value

     import ads1256                                   # import this lib
     ads1256.start(str(1),"25")                       # initialize the ADC using 25 SPS with GAIN of 1x